 - ¼ tsp coriander powder

 - 3 tbsp chopped, fresh coriander

 - 100g creme fraiche

-- put all dry ingredients in a large zip lock bag and shake.
+- put all dry ingredients (ground cumin, salt, paprika powder, chilli powder, black pepper and coriander powder) in a large zip lock bag and shake.

 - add chicken, 2 tbsp of chopped coriander, 1 tbsp of chopped parsley, minced garlic, grated whole lemon zest plus juice of ½, and finally EVOO.

 - massage the chicken so it is nicely coated all over, then remove as much air as you can from the bag and seal it.

 - in a small bowl, combine creme fraiche with the remainder of the fresh herbs, as well as the juice of the unused ½ lemon; stir in a pinch of salt and cover with cling film.